zarf-dev/zarf/CONTRIBUTING.md

 # Create a new ADR titled "Use Bisquick for all waffle making"
 adr new Use Bisquick for all waffle making

-# Create a new ADR that supercedes a previous one.
+# Create a new ADR that supersedes a previous one.
 Let's say for example that the previous ADR about Bisquick was ADR number 9.
 adr new -s 9 Use scratch ingredients for all waffle making

 # Create a new ADR that amends a previous one.
 Let's say the previous one was ADR number 15